 Run AWS infrastructure on-premises for a truly consistent hybrid experience

 AWS Outposts bring native AWS services, infrastructure, and operating models to virtually any data center, co-location space, or on-premises facility.
-You can use the same APIs, the same tools, the same hardware, and the same functionality across on-premises and the cloud to deliver a truly consistent hybrid experience.
-Outposts can be used to support workloads that need to remain on-premises due to low latency or local data processing needs.
+You can use the same AWS APIs, tools, and infrastructure across on premises and the AWS cloud to deliver a truly consistent hybrid experience.
+AWS Outposts is designed for connected environments and can be used to support workloads that need to remain on-premises due to low latency or local data processing needs.

-AWS Outposts infrastructure is fully managed, maintained, and supported by AWS to deliver access to the latest AWS services.
-Getting started is easy, you simply log into the AWS Management Console to order your Outposts servers, choosing from a wide catalog of SKUs with a broad range of Amazon EC2 instances and capacity.
+AWS Outposts infrastructure is fully managed, maintained, and supported by AWS to deliver access to the latest AWS capabilities.
+Getting started is easy, you simply log into the AWS Management Console to order your Outpost, choosing from a wide catalog of Amazon EC2 instances and capacity and EBS storage options.

 Extend AWS on-premises